BitcoinDesign/Guide/guide/designing-products/interoperability.md

    layout = "float-right-desktop"
 %}

-Connecting to the bitcoin or Lightning network should be as trust-minimized and privacy preserving as possible.
+Connecting to the bitcoin or Lightning Network should be as trust-minimized and privacy preserving as possible.
 While it is convenient when applications provide their own node connection, it is beneficial to allow users to connect to a trusted node or their own self-hosted bitcoin or Lightning node.

 Having the option to choose how that data is queried, say using [Neutrino over SPV](https://bitcoin.design/guide/glossary/node/#light-nodes), should also be an option.
 This results in better network [decentralization](https://bitcoin.design/guide/getting-started/principles/#decentralization), and has privacy and [security](https://bitcoin.design/guide/getting-started/principles/#security) benefits for users.

-If your application uses the Lightning network, users should be running their own Lightning node.
+If your application uses the Lightning Network, users should be running their own Lightning node.
 However, there are certain aspects of a Lightning node that can be outsourced, such as creating inbound liquidity from an LSP or constructing payment paths.

 Your application should give users options as to which services (if any) they want to trust a third party to conduct.
 Your application should try to avoid having users locked into your application and give them various options for outsourcing Lightning services.